Group life insurance

 Accident insurance

-Accident insurance is a benefit that pays a lump sum to you if you suffer an injury from an accident covered by the policy, such as a fracture, a burn, or a concussion.
+What is accident insurance?
+Accident insurance pays a lump sum benefit if you suffer a covered injury, such as a fracture, burn, or concussion, from an accident.

 Accident insurance benefits are paid on top of any other insurance benefits you may receive, and you can use the money for any purpose you want.
 For example, you can use it to cover deductibles, co-pays, or other out-of-pocket expenses, or to pay for extra care, travel, or household needs.

 Accident insurance can help you cope with the unexpected costs of an accident, as accidents can happen to anyone, anytime, and anywhere.
-In 2021, 18 percent of Americans had a visit to the emergency room4, at an average cost of more than $2,715.5 Accident insurance can provide some extra cash when you may need it most.
+Accident insurance can provide some extra cash when you may need it most.

 Hospital indemnity insurance